annehomann/moviemate/README.md

 A few of my classmates were very kind ot help but they could not work out the issue either.
 I am hoping to figure this issue out over time as I cannot stop thinking about it!

+As we never covered testing with Jest in class, I went through this phase quite blindly.
+I read as much as I could on how to use it and wrote some tests but they all fail.
+This area will need further research and understanding in my own time to become proficient.

 ## Side notes